 How can we feed the world without accelerating damaging climate change, when the current global population of 7.6 billion (of which 821 million are undernourished) is expected to soar to almost 10 billion in 2050?

-The report Sustainable Food: Public Attitudes and Engagement in the UK, Brazil and India, which is released this month reveals relatively low awareness that around one third of total greenhouse gas emissions are attributable to the food system.
+A recent report Sustainable food: public attitudes and engagement in the UK, Brazil and India reveals relatively low awareness that around one third of total greenhouse gas emissions are attributable to the food system.

 The report was commissioned by the Science Museum Group, with a new gallery of food and farming in mind, to find ways to engage as wide an audience as possible and help empower them too.